 How to Make Your Program Management Report Meaningful

-Do you want your program management report to take less time to put together, meaningful to the receiver, and ultimately read?
+Do you want your report to take less time to put together, meaningful to the receiver, and ultimately read?
 We all do.
 Then focus on making sure just these four questions are answered on your weekly report.

 - What Happened – Have one section on your report dedicated to what happened over the prior week.
 You can do a brief recap of some of the highlights that occurred, meetings that took place, or milestones that were reached.
 This section provides just enough information to show that progress has been made and that there’s a certain momentum and life to the program.